 - How can endometriosis impact my fertility if it’s not treated or corrected?

-These are just some general questions that you may want to discuss with your doctor.
-Regardless, take the time to do your research and determine what issues need to be addressed and answered according to your goals and objective for your appointment.
+These are just some general questions you may want to discuss with your doctor.
+Regardless, take the time to research and determine what issues need to be addressed and answered.

 Compile Your Health History